SergeyGorchakov/latex-template/README.md

 ## Requirements

+You can run it using github/Codespaces.

+Or

 You need to have [Docker](https://www.docker.com/) installed on your system.

-Or you can run it using github/Codespaces.

 ## LICENSE